 This notice (Privacy Notice) outlines how particular members of the HSBC Group based in Ireland use personal data relating to individuals connected with their Clients, in the context of the relationship between us and those Clients.

 For the purposes of this Privacy Notice, HSBC Securities Services (Ireland) DAC is the data controller.
-In some situations, HSBC Institutional Trust Services (Ireland) DAC may also act as a data controller, for example in relation to the provision of oversight services to funds, pursuant to relevant regulatory requirements.
+In some situations, HSBC Continental Europe, Ireland may also act as a data controller, for example in relation to the provision of oversight services to funds, pursuant to relevant regulatory requirements.

 Wherever we use the term “Connected Person”, this means individual(s) connected to a Client and could be any investor, a director, officer or employee of a company, partners or members of a partnership, any substantial owner, controlling person, or beneficial owner, trustee, settlor or protector of a trust, account holder or authorised signatory of a designated account, recipient of a designated payment, a Client’s attorney or representative, agent or nominee, or any other persons with whom a Client has a relationship relevant to their relationship to the HSBC Group.

-This notice is only applicable to Connected Persons of Clients of HSBC Securities Services (Ireland) DAC and HSBC Institutional Trust Services (Ireland) DAC (“we”, “our” or “us”).
+This notice is only applicable to Connected Persons of Clients of HSBC Securities Services (Ireland) DAC and HSBC Continental Europe, Ireland (“we”, “our” or “us”).

 This Privacy Notice explains what information we collect, how we will use that information, who we will share it with, the circumstances when we will share it and the steps we will take to make sure it stays private and secure.
 We may provide Connected Persons with separate or further information about how we collect and use information for particular products or services, in which case that information will also apply.
 This notice does not apply to any other relationships a Connected Person may have with the HSBC Group, for example as a retail customer.